allenai/OLMo/README.md

 ### Checkpoints

 URLs to checkpoints at intermediate steps of the models' trainings can be found in the csv files under [`checkpoints/official/`](https://github.com/allenai/OLMo/blob/main/checkpoints/official).
 These 'directory' URLs cannot currently be directly accessed, but files within the directory are publicly accessible.
+These URLs can also be provided to the training script to resume training from the checkpoint (see [Training](#training)).
 Each checkpoint directory consists of:

 - `config.yaml`: the config at that training step.
 - `model.pt`, `optim.pt`, `train.pt`: model, optimizer and training state at that training step.